 Introduction

 Post-graduate medical residents require regular and constructive evaluation during their training to guide their professional development and ensure that they meet the standards of competency required for medical professionals.
-An effective evaluation system is crucial for ensuring that appropriate development is taking place and that standards of clinical competency are being met.
+An effective evaluation system is crucial for ensuring that appropriate development is taking place, that evaluation is supporting learning, and that standards of clinical competency are being met.
 The in-training evaluation report (ITER), based on the observation and documentation of the performance of learners in real clinical settings, is the cornerstone of the evaluation system in most North American medical training programs (Walting et al., 2010).
-In Canada, the standard ITER evaluates the seven CanMEDS roles identified by the Royal College of Physicians and Surgeons of Canada determining clinical competence for a physician.
-These roles include medical expert, scholar, communicator, collaborator, manager, professional and health advocate.
-Assessment of these various roles in the clinical setting is, however, complex and can pose many challenges, even when learners are regularly evaluated (Chou et al, 2009).
+In Canada, the standard ITER evaluates the seven CanMEDS roles identified by the Royal College of Physicians and Surgeons of Canada (2014) determining clinical competence for a physician.
+These seven roles are medical expert, scholar, communicator, collaborator, manager, professional and health advocate.
+Assessment of these various roles in the clinical setting is, however, complex and can pose many challenges, even when learners are regularly evaluated (Chou et al., 2009).
+A survey of medical program directors in Canada found that they were relatively satisfied with their evaluation of the Medical Expert role, but less so with assessment of the other CanMEDS roles, including communicator, collaborator, manager, professional and health advocate (Chou, Cole, McLaughlin, Lockyer, 2008).
+Current approaches to validating evaluative practices focus on the need for validation to be tailored to the specific context and to examine the assumptions underlining each aspect of an evaluative structure (Kane, 2001).
+In the context that there are seven CanMED roles, insufficient work has been done to validate ITERs as a means of appropriately evaluating each of these roles within the different educational contexts across medical education in Canada.

 Direct observation of the resident in practice, on which the ITER is primarily based, has long been a part of medical education.
 As Fromme et al. (2009) points out, direct observation is ‘‘embedded in the medical education and apprenticeship process.’’
-While the ITER plays a significant role in resident assessment, concerns have been raised about its accuracy and reliability (Kwolek et al., 1997, Awad et al., 2002).
+While the ITER plays a significant role in resident assessment, concerns have been raised about its accuracy and reliability (Kwolek, 1997; Awad, 2002).
 These concerns relate to a range of issues, including a lack of defined standards leading to inter-evaluator variation, fragmented observation of residents and a lack of timeliness in feedback delivery.
 A study of the use of the ITER for medical clerks in Western Canada identified issues around its validity, including a “halo effect,” in which raters simply selected the same evaluation category throughout the entire evaluation (Mclauglhin et al., 2009).
 Perhaps related to this issue of inadequate evaluations, few medical programs provide clinical faculty members with specific training in how to complete ITER evaluations (Ruedy, 2006).
 There is also a significant discrepancy in how faculty and residents perceive the feedback given.
 In a study by Sender-Liberman et al., residents’ responses differed significantly from those of faculty on the frequency, timeliness, specific nature of feedback and overall effectiveness of the ITER on learning (Sender-Liberman et al., 2005).